teamniteo/handbook/work-process.md

 Sprint length: two weeks.

-Story Points commitment: 10 per each full time members on the sprint, at least 10 should be bugfixes and cleanup.
+Story Points commitment: 10 for each full-time member on the sprint and at least 10 for bugfixes and cleanup.

 ## Schedule